pytorch/glow/README.md

 ### Building with dependencies (LLVM)

 By default, Glow will use a system provided LLVM.
-Note that Glow requires LLVM 5.0.
+Note that Glow requires LLVM 5.0 or later.
 If LLVM is not available on your system you'll need to build it manually.
 You may find the script './utils/build\_llvm.sh' useful.
 You will need to configure Glow with the flag '-DCMAKE\_PREFIX\_PATH' to tell the build system where to find LLVM (e.g. the location of 'llvm_install/' if using 'build\_llvm.sh').

 For more platform-specific build instructions and advance options, such as